tantaman/vanilla-fetch/README.md

 But one thing we never had a problem with was data fetching.
 We relied strictly on language primitives to get all the data needed by the UI and it was always rather simple.

 Can't we go back to using language primitives for data fetching in `JS`?
 Can't it be simple?
 And can't we _fetch before we render_ while still localizing data fetching concerns with the components that need the data?
-Finally, can we allow our async APIs, which may have caching in them already, to keep the responsibility of caching?
+Finally, can we allow our async APIs, which may have caching in them already, to keep the responsibility of caching and not duplicate it or move it?

 The answer seems to be YES!
 We can do all of this with no help from Suspense/Relay/Apollo/insert other framework here.
 We can do it all, and keep it all pretty simple, with vanilla `JS`.